Geigerkind/StopWatch/README.md

 ![B45Msfy.png](https://bitbucket.org/repo/EdrbMj/images/317516246-B45Msfy.png)

 **Commands:**
 /sw show
 /sw hide
 /sw scale (Number)

-**Download:**
-Bitbucket Source: click
-Bitbucket direct download: click

 This addon is just a quick project and will be priorticed very low in terms of fixing.
 (If there are any bugs)